© 2025 All Rights reserved WUSF

 WUSF

 A USF police cruiser parks in front of the Marshall Student Center on the Tampa campus.
-University Police recently released their 2024 security and fire safety report.
+The niversity police department recently released its 2024 security and fire safety report.

 Motor vehicle theft saw the biggest annual increase, up from 109 in 2023 to 175 in 2024.
 Of those reports, 170 involved e-bikes or scooters.

-The University of South Florida Police Department released its annual crime report for the Tampa campus, and it showed vehicle theft is the biggest problem.
+The University of South Florida Police Department released its 2024 crime report for the Tampa campus, and it showed vehicle theft is the biggest problem.

 Thieves’ favorite choice?
 Electric bicycles and scooters.

-The Annual Security & Fire Safety Report (ASFSR) includes crime statistics from the 2024 calendar year, along with updates to previous years’ numbers.
+The annual Security & Fire Safety Report includes crime statistics from the 2024 calendar year, along with updates to previous years’ numbers.

-It also includes reports from off-campus locations within UPD’s jurisdiction of up to 1,000 feet from university boundaries.
+It also includes reports from off-campus locations within the department's jurisdiction of up to 1,000 feet from university boundaries.

 Motor vehicle theft saw the biggest annual increase, up from 109 in 2023 to 175, a 60.5% increase.